ypsvlq/wio/README.md

 The public API can be browsed in [src/wio.zig][1].
 The [example][2] directory contains a test program covering most features.

-The `features` build option can be used to disable optional functionality, or enable Vulkan support (which is not available on all platforms).
+The `features` build option can be used to disable some functions, or enable Vulkan support.

 ## Platform support